Skip to main content

 Given the limited availability of new permanent housing due to the very tight housing market, OHCS, FEMA and local partners all developed interim solutions.

-In Talent to serve families with children attending Phoenix-Talent Schools, OHCS funded the development of the Gateway project.
-Fifty-three households have been housed in recreational vehicles at Gateway since September of 2021.
+In Talent, to serve families with children attending Phoenix-Talent Schools, OHCS funded the development of the Gateway project.
+Fifty-three households have been housed in recreational vehicles at Gateway since September 2021.

-Fortify Holdings purchased and redeveloped multiple hotel properties as 1-bedroom and efficiency apartments for fire survivors in Jackson County.
-As fire survivor families moved from hotel rooms to converted apartments at these properties, responsibility for supporting them moved from DHS (under the “shelter mission”) to OHCS as intermediate housing (with rental assistance, where needed, paid for through the Wildfire Recovery Resilient Account (WRRA) program).
+Fortify Holdings purchased and redeveloped multiple hotel properties as one-bedroom and efficiency apartments for fire survivors in Jackson County.
+As fire survivor families moved from hotel rooms to converted apartments at these properties, responsibility for supporting them moved from DHS (under the “shelter mission”) to OHCS as intermediate housing (with rental assistance, where needed, paid for through the Wildfire Recovery and Resilience Account (WRRA) program).
 Several hundred fire survivor households continue to receive rental assistance from OHCS partners.

 Permanent Housing

 Hundreds of homes have been rebuilt without significant public assistance.
 These have been funded by insurance payments and survivor families making extraordinary financial decisions to fund their own recovery.
-Many families displaced by the fire were under-insured and low- or moderate-income.
+Many families displaced by the fires were under-insured and low or moderate income.
 There are very few opportunities to find housing at the low cost that many of these households were paying prior to the disaster ("naturally occurring affordable housing").
 OHCS, as the primary funder of affordable housing in Oregon, is supporting a number of new subsidized affordable housing projects to help serve these fire survivors.

-With the $150 million dedicated to fire recovery, OHCS DRR is supporting the following new housing developments, which will all prioritize fire survivors
+With $150 million in state funds dedicated to fire recovery, OHCS is supporting the following new housing developments, which prioritize fire survivors.

 Dedicated Housing for Survivors